100+ Best Fundraising Ideas for Everyone in 2024

 Difficulty: +

-Quiz nights, or trivia nights, are relatively inexpensive to put together, and the returns are excellent.
-You can purchase a ready-made trivia night package or put together the quiz yourself.
-Once you have all the questions ready, try to make a list of all the things you’ll need to run the trivia event.
-This includes a venue, speakers, monitors if needed, handouts, the quiz itself, and any other items you can think of that will ensure that everything goes smoothly.
+To get started, make a list of all the things you’ll need to run the trivia event.
+This includes a venue, a microphone and speakers, screens (if needed), handouts, trivia questions, and any other items you can think of that will ensure that everything goes smoothly.

-Charge for entry (charge per person or per team), and raise money by selling food and drinks.
+Charge for entry (tickets can be sold per person or per team) and raise more money by selling food and drinks.

 Fundraising Potential: ++